openvinotoolkit/model_server/docs/host.md

 ## Requirements

-OpenVINO&trade; Model Server installation is fully tested on Ubuntu18.04, Centos7 and ClearLinux, however there are no anticipated issues on other
+OpenVINO&trade; Model Server installation is fully tested on Ubuntu18.04 and Centos7, however there are no anticipated issues on other
-Linux distributions like RedHat* or SUSE Linux*.
+Linux distributions like ClearLinux*, RedHat* or SUSE Linux*.

 ## Model Server Installation
 In order to install OVMS on a baremetal host or a Virtual Machine, you need to unpack the binary package in OVMS.